 DIY Sewage Cleanup

-Step 4 – Soak up remaining liquid with paper towels or rags.
+- Step 4 – Soak up the remaining liquid with paper towels or rags.
 Throw rags away.

 You should only consider beginning the cleanup process in cases of minor sewage spills.
 Minor sewage spills have just happened and are confined to one area of your home.